UC Essay Examples – Personal Insight Questions 1-8

 UC essay samples

 When applying to any of the University of California schools, you’ll face a series of supplemental essays in which you are asked to quickly and, with sufficient detail, provide personal insight into who you are as a person.
 These essays can be confusing to students, who might be used to writing the Common App essay, which asks for a well-written story in 650 words.
-The UC essays (see UC essay examples below), by contrast, ask you to provide as much concrete detail as possible while showcasing your positive traits.
+The UC essays, by contrast, ask you to provide as much concrete detail as possible while showcasing your positive traits.
 This means your writing will need to be as efficient as possible.
-To be clear, that means cutting down on flowery descriptions and pulling out the clear details about your achievements while leaving enough space for mature reflection and forward thinking.
+That means cutting down on flowery descriptions and pulling out the clear details about your achievements while leaving enough space for mature reflection and forward thinking.
+In this blog, we’ll show you UC essay examples for all eight UC prompts while talking you through what works and what doesn’t.

 UC Essay Prompt #1: